What is Cycloconverter

 - Step-down cycloconverters

-Step-up CycloconvertersIt can provide output having the frequency greater than the input frequency by using line commutation.
+It can provide an output having the frequency greater than the input frequency by using line commutation.

 It provides output having lower frequency than the input frequency by using forced commutation.

 The operation is as follows.
 Imagine we have to get one fourth of input voltage as the output.
 Then during the first two cycles of input voltage, the positive converter will operates and provide the current to the load and the input voltage gets rectified.
 During the next two cycle the other converter (-ve converter) will operates and provide the current to the load in the opposite direction (figure 3).
 When one converter is in operation, the other will be in the disabled condition.
 Therefore, there is no circulating current between these converters.

 This type of converter can operates in four quadrants (+V, +I, -V, -I) in two modes (inverting and rectifying).
 Here; +V, +I are in rectifying modes and -V, -I are in inverting modes.
 Positive converters will provide positive current and negative converters will provide negative current to the load.
 At a time, one converter will operate.
 The circuit is shown below.

 These types of Cycloconvertes are formed by using 3 three-phase to single cycloconverters linked together to the load and is used in AC machine systems.
 Two basic configurations are wye and delta.
 Output of these converters can be connected in wye and delta.
 The phase of output voltages are 120o shifted.
 The circuit diagram is shown below.

 Applications of Cycloconverter

-- Cement mill drives.
+- Cement mill drives

-- Rolling mills.
+- Rolling mills

-- Ship propulsion drivers.
+- Ship propulsion drivers

-- Water pumps.
+- Water pumps

 - Washing machines

-- Mine winders.
+- Mine winders